nowmore/zher/README.md

 ## ✨ Features

 - **🚀 Pure LAN Experience**: Works entirely within your local network.
 No external servers, no internet dependency.
 Just run and connect.
 - **📂 Fast File Transfer**: Drag and drop files to share them instantly with everyone on the network.
 High-speed transfer limited only by your WiFi/LAN speed.
+Supports both files and folders.
-- **📋 Seamless Text Copying**: Send text, links, or code snippets across devices.
-One-click to copy content directly to your system clipboard—perfect for transferring text between phone and computer.
+- **📋 Rich Text Sharing**: Send text, links, code snippets, and formatted content across devices.
+What you see is what you get - the formatting stays intact during sharing.
 - **📱 Cross-Platform & Mobile Ready**: Run the server on your PC (Windows/Linux/macOS) and access it from any device (iOS, Android, Tablets) via browser.
 Responsive design adapts to any screen size.

 ![share text](assets/share_text.webp)